 6. Fruit and Yogurt Parfait One of the easiest, healthiest, and tastiest snacks (or breakfasts) out there is a classic fruit and yogurt parfait.
 The best part?
 It can really be made with any toppings you like.
 Try choosing fruits that are in season locally for the most flavorful options (try our stone fruit salad for summer, and opt for apples come fall).

 7. Breakfast Quinoa Bites Here’s a new way to enjoy quinoa — make mini quinoa breakfast quiches!
 In a medium bowl, combine 2 cups cooked quinoa, 2 eggs, 1 cup your favorite veggies (spinach or zucchini work well), 1 cup shredded cheese, and a sprinkle of salt and pepper.
-Portion into a lightly-greased mini muffin tin, and bake at 350 degrees for 15-20 minutes.
+Portion into a lightly-greased mini muffin tin, and bake at 350F for 15-20 minutes.
 These are easy to bring along and delicious to enjoy warm or cold.

 8. Fruit and Yogurt Smoothie Here’s a simple and delicious smoothie recipe for the morning rush.
 Blend 1 cup plain Greek yogurt with 1 cup frozen fruit (banana and berries work very well) with ½ cup liquid (milk, juice, coconut water — whatever you like).
 Freeze overnight and thaw throughout the day to enjoy in the afternoon, or blend up in the morning.

 9. Leftovers n’ Egg